Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 The client must know that the coaching relationship and anything that comes up in the session is totally confidential unless he or she gives you permission to share.

 Bottom line?
-You must be able to keep a secret.
+You must be able to keep a secret and respect the clients need for confidentiality.

-This is especially true if you are coaching clients who may have had a similar experience to yourself.
-You have to remember your client is not you and their experience and solutions will not be theirs not yours.
+This is especially true if you are coaching clients who may have had a similar experience to yourself they want coaching around - such as divorce or a failed business.
+What you bring to coaching in the way of background or experiences may be useful in helping you choose a niche and have a better understanding of your clients, but you have to remember your client is not you and their solutions should need be theirs not yours.

-Are you able and willing to hold your client accountable for their actions in a way that is supportive to them but doesn't stand for any nonsense?
+Are you able and willing to hold your client accountable for their actions in a way that is supportive to them with coaching them through their blocks, but doesn't stand for any nonsense?

 If you aspire to be a life coach you must have a very strong natural